networkoptix/nx_open/artifacts/nx_kit/readme.md

 ---------------------------------------------------------------------------------------------------
 ## Building

 This kit is suitable to form a source-only artifact `nx_kit` with the only `src` folder in it - the source code files will be compiled as part of the project that uses the artifact.
-For cmake users, `CMakeLists.txt` can also be deployed to the artifact to be used in `add_subdirectory()`.
+For the CMake users, `CMakeLists.txt` can also be deployed to the artifact to be used in `add_subdirectory()`.

 All classes and functions in this kit are prefixed with `NX_KIT_API` macro which allows to control